mcarpent87/movie_fight/README.md

 # Movie Fight

-## Application that allows a user to search for two different movies and can easily compare two movies at once.
+Application that allows a user to search for two different movies and can easily compare two movies at once.

+## Technologies
 Built with Javascript, HTML, CSS.
 Movie data is retrieved from the OMDB API.